CSVNetLab/PA-GPSR/README.md

 # Plot Results

-Use the "main.m" script to generate the results.
+Use the "plot_results.m" script in "script/" folder to generate the results.

 Parameters: